donald-thai/YouTubeConverter/README.md

 4. Then, you hit the "Download as MP4" or "Download as MP3" button.
 You can download the video/playlist both ways without having to re-enter the url.

 NOTE: ffmpeg opens up command windows when your videos are being downloaded.
 These windows are harmless, and I will look for a way to prevent this if possible.
+NOTE 2: The GUI has screen resolution issues, so it looks kind of bad at the moment.
+However, I am looking into ways to fix it.

 NOTE
 ----------------------------